YtvwlD/gophor/README.md

 # Gophor

+Holy shit we made it to our first alpha release!

 A Gopher server written in GoLang as a means of learning about the Gopher protocol, and more GoLang.

-Possibly beta quality soon?
-More likely alpha right now.

-`build.sh` and you're set to go!
-Just put `gophor` somewhere in your path.

 Linux only _for now_.
+Cross-compiled to way too many architectures.
+Don't judge my build script, it's not easy on the eyes, I'll fix it when I can be bothered...

 I'm unemployed (not due to lack of effort...) and work on open-source projects like this and many others for free.
 If you would like to help support my work